 In My World – October 2017

 The project is a result of the cooperation with the photographer Robin Hammond.
 The website attracts with its social message and highly expressive photos.
-Every image shows a tragic fate which you can dig into.
+Every image shows a tragic fate that you can dig into.
 The stories with photos create a much stronger impression than plain text.

 Gleek Chat – August 2017